U.N. nuclear chief rejects Iran "saboteurs" accusation

 But, the veteran Japanese diplomat said, "this is baseless ...
 We are not involved in these activities."

-His comments about Parchin will likely reinforce suspicions among Western diplomats, first voiced early this year, that Iran is still trying to remove any evidence of illicit nuclear-related activity at the facility southeast of Tehran.
+His comments about Parchin will likely reinforce suspicions among Western diplomats that Iran is still trying to remove any evidence of illicit nuclear-related activity at the site southeast of the capital Tehran.

-Asked whether Iran was continuing to dismantle a site that is part of the Parchin complex, which U.N. inspectors can now only monitor via satellite imagery, Amano told Reuters: "Yes."
+Asked whether Iran was continuing to dismantle the facility, which U.N. inspectors can now only monitor via satellite imagery, Amano told Reuters during a visit to London: "Yes."

-Addressing London's Chatham House think-tank, he later said: "They are undertaking quite intensive activities at Parchin."
+Addressing London's Chatham House think-tank, he later said: "They are undertaking quite intensive activities at Parchin ...
+We have identified 12 areas where we need clarification."

 Iran has dismissed allegations of a cover-up aired about Parchin, which it says is a conventional military facility.